Tag: tools

 fairnessrandomnesstoolstips

-Most web apps break the moment you lose signal.
+Most web apps break when you lose signal.
 Offline-first tools don't.
-Here's what that means technically, why it matters, and how it changes what's possible in a browser.
+Here's what it means technically and why it changes what's possible.

 technologyweb-developmenttools